flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 In order to sort out, delineate and nail down my learnings, I wrote this book.
 Also, the presented thought framework could be interesting to other people in the periphery of software development.
 I've put much work into it because it offers a perspective that I had greatly missed in the field.

-My approach is deeply systematic.
+My approach is systematic.
 However, I won't rattle down a longwinded proof and reference list for every statement I make.
 It's not an academic text.
 I don't have time for that, and neither have you.
 For the sake of brevity and practical value, let's focus on the essential line of reasoning.
 I'll sound opinionated, and you'll be motivated.
 More fun for both of us :)

 ## Where We're Coming From